General Tso’s Chicken is a popular meal when eating out at a Chinese restaurant, but it is so easy to make at home and

 I’ve always seen that little spicy icon next to General Tso’s Chicken on a menu, and it scared me away from trying it.
 I don’t get along with spicy foods, but when Justin found this recipe he wanted to try, I figured I would give it a chance.

 Making recipes like this at home gives me the opportunity to modify it so that it works well for our family.
 I knew the boys wouldn’t want this with the spicy sauce on it, so after I cooked the chicken, I saved set aside a few pieces for them before putting all of the chicken in the sauce.

 Since we knew we liked the flavor, we said we would try again in a few nights when Justin didn’t have meetings, and the boys didn’t have their swim lessons.
 This time, once we made it with everything we wanted, and made enough of it, we were extremely pleased with the recipe!

 The original recipe doesn’t say to make it with rice, but it’s a little plain without it as we learned the first night.
 Also, the photos show the chicken on a bed of white rice, but I always cook with brown rice, so I made that instead.
-The recipe doesn’t have green pepper in it either, but Justin wanted that, and it did add a lot to the flavor of the dish (not to mention gave us a bit of veggies in the dinner).
+The recipe doesn’t have red pepper in it either, but Justin wanted that, and it did add a lot to the flavor of the dish (not to mention gave us a bit of

 Step by Step

 I started by preparing the rice in my rice steamer, then cutting the chicken breasts into bite-sized chunks and coating them with cornstarch.
 It took about 1/4 cup of cornstarch.
 This was the first time I had ever used cornstarch as a breading, and I liked the texture that the chicken had much better than breading with flour or breadcrumbs.